Marebito (film): Plot

 Freelance cameraman Takuyoshi Masuoka (Shinya Tsukamoto) carries a camera everywhere he goes.
 He becomes obsessed with the idea of fear after seeing a frightened man, Kuroki, shove a knife into his eye to commit suicide.
 Wishing to understand the fear that the man must have felt before his death, Masuoka descends into a labyrinthine underground area beneath Tokyo, where he sees quadrupedal humanoid creatures that are stark white and whimper like dogs.
 While searching the tunnels and passages, Masuoka encounters a homeless man dwelling there who warns him about the "deros".
 He encounters Kuroki, who discusses the underworld and The Shaver Mystery with him.
 After hours of searching, Masuoka discovers an underground mountain range and the ruins of a city.
 He finds a nude young woman (Tomomi Miyashita) chained to a wall, and takes her back to his apartment.

 The woman, whom Masuoka dubs 'F', does not eat, drink, or speak, has strangely formed toes and sharp teeth, and appears to be something other than human.
 Masuoka becomes obsessed with understanding her.
 He sets up cameras that enable him to observe her from his cell phone when he leaves the apartment, and checks on her regularly.
 While out shopping, Masuoka sees F speaking to someone off camera, and a menacing man in black appears behind him.
 He returns to the apartment, where a woman in a trench coat is lingering in the stairwell outside his door.
 Inside, Masuoka finds F in convulsions and unsuccessfully attempts to feed her.
 He discovers that twelve seconds of camera footage is missing, and receives a mysterious phone call from a payphone warning him that he is in serious trouble.

 After being beaten with his camera by a stranger whom he filmed, Masuoka cuts his finger on the broken lens and returns home.
 He discovers that F survives on blood when she licks his finger, and cuts himself to feed her further.
 Masuoka begins to care for her by providing animal carcasses, deciding to treat F more as a pet than a human.
 The woman in the trench coat confronts him in the street, saying the girl is her daughter Fuyumi and demanding to know where she is.
-Masuoka denies having a daughter and runs away, returning to the apartment to find the lock broken, the inside ransacked, and F missing.
+Masuoka denies having her daughter and runs away, returning to the apartment to find the lock broken, the inside ransacked, and F missing.
 He wanders the streets searching for F and encounters the man in black, who expresses his disappointment in Masuoka's handling of her, speaking to him telepathically in the same voice from the phone call.
 Masuoka returns to his apartment to find that F has returned, her hands bloody.